DanielBarie/ProxmoxSetup/README.md

 After upgrading to PVE8, terraforming would start but never complete.
 Basically no disk IO -> nothing happening.
 All the while, Terraform was happily giving elapsed time statements.
 Some debugging of the telmate provider (https://registry.terraform.io/providers/Telmate/proxmox/latest/docs) gave ``` HTTP/1.1 403 Permission check failed (/sdn/zones/localnetwork/vmbr1, SDN.Use)```.
 So if that (new) permission isn't given, no terraforming will actually happen.
 See https://github.com/Telmate/terraform-provider-proxmox/issues/869 and https://github.com/allenporter/k8s-gitops/issues/1428
 Fixed by adding permission: SDN.Use (Datacenter -> Permissions -> Roles)

 Next issue after upgrade to PVE8 was Telmate plugin not handling changed data types: See https://github.com/Telmate/terraform-provider-proxmox/issues/863.
-Switched to form by TheGameProfi: https://registry.terraform.io/providers/TheGameProfi/proxmox/2.9.15 Needs some additional permissions in the pve role: vm.migrate, sys.audit, sys.console, sys.modify
+Switched to fork by TheGameProfi: https://registry.terraform.io/providers/TheGameProfi/proxmox/2.9.15 Needs some additional permissions in the pve role: `vm.migrate, pool.allocate, sys.audit, sys.console, sys.modify`